 The month of January, and especially the first half of it, is the perfect time to take photos at dawn.
 The sun rises around a quarter to nine, so you don’t have to set the alarm inhumanely early and walk around with a jet lag for the rest of the day.
-Therefore in 2019 and 2020 I undertook several photo expeditions through an awakening Rotterdam in this time of year.
+Therefore it has become a habit to undertake several photo expeditions through an awakening Rotterdam in this time of year.

 This year I hesitated.
 Photos during the blue hour look cool mainly because of the multitude of light sources, from glimmering daylight to headlights, street lamps and especially interior lighting.
 But the current lockdown means less traffic and less light in shops, offices and coffee bars.